 - Tangible Employment or Educational Action

-2. Hostile Environment
+- Hostile Environment

-(1) It substantially interferes with another’s ability to work, study, participate in, or benefit from the university’s programs or activities; or,
+a.
+It substantially interferes with another’s ability to work, study, participate in, or benefit from the university’s programs or activities; or,

-(2) The conduct has the purpose or effect of unreasonably interfering with another individual’s work performance or creating an intimidating, hostile, or offensive working environment.
+b.
+The conduct has the purpose or effect of unreasonably interfering with another individual’s work performance or creating an intimidating, hostile, or offensive working environment.
 This alternative only applies in the context of employment.

 4-2.
-Sexual Violence
+Non-Consensual Sexual Activity

 Consent means actual words or conduct indicating freely given agreement to the sexual activity.
 Consent cannot be inferred from silence, passivity, or lack of active resistance.
 There is no consent where there is a threat of force of violence or any other form of coercion or intimidation, physical or psychological.

-- Domestic violence: means: (a) physical harm, bodily injury, assault, or the infliction of fear of imminent physical harm, bodily injury or assault, between family or household members; (b) sexual assault of one family or household member by another; or (c) stalking of one family or household member by another family or household member.
+1. Domestic violence: means: (a) physical harm, bodily injury, assault, or the infliction of fear of imminent physical harm, bodily injury or assault, between family or household members; (b) sexual assault of one family or household member by another; or (c) stalking of one family or household member by another family or household member.

-- Stalking is engaging in a course of conduct directed at a specific person that would cause a reasonable person to (a) fear for their health and/or safety or the health/safety of others; or (b) suffer substantial emotional distress.
+4-5.
+Stalking is engaging in a course of conduct directed at a specific person that would cause a reasonable person to (a) fear for their health and/or safety or the health/safety of others; or (b) suffer substantial emotional distress.